-The new Raspberry Pi bootloader is out which makes these instructions only necessary if you want to continue to use the SD card as a bootloader.
-Check out the new Raspberry Pi Bootloader Configuration Guide here to enable native USB booting support!
+**The new Raspberry Pi bootloader is out which makes these instructions only necessary if you want to continue to use the SD card as a bootloader.
+View the Raspberry Pi Bootloader Configuration Guide here!**

 The Raspberry Pi 4* is finally here and has a lot of exciting changes.
 One very major downside is that it doesn’t support true USB booting yet out of the box (like the 3 series did).
 The Raspberry Pi foundation states that it is being worked on and will be added back with a future update.
 No timeline has been given yet for that to happen but they state it’s one of their top priorities.